 William Morris Gallery Information

 To find out more about the Gallery visit the website William Morris Gallery Website.
 The address is Lloyd Park, Forest Road, Walthamstow London E17 4PP.
 It’s a short walk from Walthamstow Central which is on the Victoria Underground Line and the Overground.
 Exit the station and follow the signs.
-Opening times are Wednesday to Sunday from 10am until 5pm.
+Opening times are Wednesday to Sunday from 10 am until 5 pm.
 The entry is free so please give a donation if you can.
-Other websites to read are The Friends of William Morris Gallery, Lloyd Park, The Friends of Lloyd Park and Wikipedia.
 If you want to make a day of it read my post about Walthamstow Village where you will find information about historical gems.
 For restaurants read my post on Orford Road where you will find plenty of independent eateries.
-I hope you have splendid time, I certainly did on my visit.
+I hope you have a splendid time, I certainly did on my visit.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy and Rich for exploring the gallery and park with me.